A microscopically reversible kinetic theory of flocking: Growth rate

 Furthermore, it holds that $G_{\Delta E =0}^{\pm } ( u , \chi ) =1 $ and \eqref{eq:chemicalequilibrium123} reduces to

 The formula for $\alpha $ of \eqref{eq:flapping} simplifies to \begin{widetext}

-\end{widetext} $\alpha_{\Delta E =0 }$ is always positive which tells us that the chemostat cannot induce a flocking transition when the chemical reaction to which the chemostat corresponds does not involve an energy transfer.
-This is expected, because in absence of this energy transfer it is impossible to tell that a chemical reaction has taken place at all, rendering the system effectively passive.
-When the system is passive, $H$-theorem tells us that the coefficient $\alpha$ should always be such that $\mathbf{u}_0$ gets pushed back to zero.
+\end{widetext} $\alpha_{\Delta E =0 }$ is always positive, which tells us that the chemostat cannot induce a flocking transition when the chemical reaction to which the chemostat corresponds does not involve an energy transfer.
+This is expected, because in the absence of this energy transfer it is impossible to tell that a chemical reaction has taken place at all, rendering the system effectively passive.
+When the system is passive, $H$-theorem tells us that the coefficient $\alpha$ should always be such that $\mathbf{u}_0$ gets pushed back to zero. \fl{We additionally learn from \eqref{eq:flappingterm} that the integrand is most positive and thus most stabilizing when the value of $\chi $ is close to $\pi$, which corresponds to the statement that frontal collisions contribute more to stabilizing the bird-air mixture than grazing collisions do.
+The reason for this is that a frontal collision changes velocity in a way that completely goes against the average velocity of birds with respect to air when the birds are in a flocking state.
+This insight will be important when trying to bring about a flocking transition for the case $\Delta E > 0 $. }